Colin Beck (diplomat): Career

-Colin Beck is a Solomon Islands diplomat.
-He is the Solomons' current permanent representative to the United Nations and current ambassador to the United States.
-He also served a one-year term from 2008 to 2009 as vice-president-elect of the 63rd Session of the United Nations General Assembly.
+From November 2003, Beck served as Solomon Islands Permanent representative at the United Nations until August 2016.
+During this time, he also served a one-year term from 2008 to 2009 as vice-president-elect of the 63rd Session of the United Nations General Assembly.
 As his country's representative in the United Nations, he spearheaded the motion which led to the United Nations General Assembly re-inscribing French Polynesia on the United Nations list of non-self-governing territories in May 2013.